ZC-Wei/od3n/README.md

 Expected Time Arrvial = Distance between Carrier and Delivery Departure / Real Speed Real Speed = Vehicle Speed * ( Traffic Congestion Degree ^ Vehicle Type )

-#### 2.2.2.
-Dispatch Node
-Real-time Node (RTN) is core functional node.
-It provides the core functionality of system—dynamic dispatch.
-RTN contain delivery request queue and courier pool.
-For each delivery request, the dispatch algorithm will dynamically calculate the courier scores and rank them.
-And then chose the courier who has best score, assign the delivery to him.
-The score will be affect by multiple factors (e.g. delivery priority, courier availability, courier real-time location, vehicle type, road condition).
-It is also responsible for assignment status monitoring.
 #### 2.2.3.
 Business Node
 Business Node will contain all other business logic.
 These business logics include user management, payment, system monitoring.
 Those logics will be package as several individual modules.
 Each module exposes public APIs to make sure all module could cooperate together.
 Module could be deployed and attached to the main system flexibly.

 ## 3. Workflow
 Main business logic: New delivery -> Delivery finish
 ![alt text](https://github.com/ZC-Wei/OD3N/blob/master/OD3N_Workflow.png "Workflow")